Behati Prinsloo Wears Tiny Bikini & Shows Off Baby Bump In Throwback Instagram Photo

-Behati Prinsloo celebrated Mother’s Day on Instagram by sharing a throwback photo from when she used to be pregnant.
-In the photo, the model wore a pink bikini with red hearts on the top, and looked as if she were mid-stretch in the shot.
+Behati Prinsloo celebrated Mother’s Day on Instagram by sharing a throwback photo from when she was pregnant.
+In the photo, the model wore a pink bikini with red hearts on the top and looked as if she were mid-stretch in the shot.
 The model posed outdoors with her eyes closed, as she soaked up the rays.
 Behind her, you could see palm trees.
 The photo has been liked over 328,000 times since it was posted.

 Prior to the Mother’s Day post, the model shared a snapshot from a wildlife tour.
 She was spotted in an open car while reaching out to touch a rhino.
-And in fact, that was one of multiple recent posts with rhinos in them, as another Instagram update from April 22 revealed that she was teaming up with Save the Rhino Trust Namibia.
+And in fact, that was one of the multiple recent posts with rhinos in them, as another Instagram update from April 22 revealed that she was teaming up with Save the Rhino Trust Namibia.
 The organization aims to help black rhinos, a species which reportedly decreased by 98 percent between 1960 and 1995.
-Hopefully Behati can help increase awareness so that others can join in on the fight to protect the last black rhinos in the world.
+Hopefully, Behati can help increase awareness so that others can join in on the fight to protect the last black rhinos in the world.

 It looks like the model is taking the role fairly seriously, with another Instagram update six days ago that showed Behati wearing a hat with the organization’s name on it.
-She was photographed from the back, as she wore the hat backwards.
+She was photographed from the back, as she wore the hat backward.
 Her hair was down and braided, and Prinsloo wore a black tank top under a semi-sheer white shirt.

 And for fans who are wondering how Behati stays in such great shape, look no further than her prior interview with Harper’s Bazaar.